Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 **mem.write(_key_, _value_)** is a Promise and expects an object key and a value to assign that object.

 This is also a function that effects the script your currently working in.
-That way you can work in each script independantly, without having to worry if you're mixing information with another macro.
+That way you can work in each script independently, without having to worry if you're mixing information with another macro.
 All non **.global()** functions only effect the script you're working in.

 Let's create a new macro called "myTestMacro"